srintellikgh/laravel-messenger/readme.md

 # Laravel 5, 6, 7, 8 & 9 ChatMessenger (+ Pusher)

-This package will allow you to add a full user messaging system into your Laravel application.
-It is a highly intuitive laravel 5/6 chatmessenger with added features such as maximum number of participants in a conversation, starred threads, and a unique social media sharing link for inviting users to a conversation(otherwise known as Thread in this package).
+This is a highly intuitive laravel chatmessenger with added features such as maximum number of participants in a conversation, starred threads, and a unique social media sharing link for inviting users to a conversation(otherwise known as Thread in this package).

 ## Features